 - Select [Enable] for automatic configuration of the recording method for still photos and movies.
-Still photos are recorded to card [n] and movies to card [n]. - Without card [1] inserted, still photos can be captured but not saved.
-Still photo shooting is not possible if the card is full. - Movie recording is not possible if card [2] is full or not inserted.
+Movies are recorded to card [1] and still photos to card [2]. - Movie recording is not possible if card [1] is full or not inserted. - Without card [2] inserted, still photos can be captured but not saved.
+Still photo shooting is not possible if the card is full.